unxversal/unxversal-core/sui/unxv_options/README.md

 ### 6. **Passing Objects to Entry Functions**
 - All protocol entry functions require you to pass in the relevant shared objects (e.g., `&mut Pool`, `&mut BalanceManager`, `&OptionsRegistry`).
 - The contract does **not** assume any pre-existing global objects; you must always pass them in.
+- **Price feed validation:** The contract will compare the price ID in the provided `PriceInfoObject` to the configured value in the registry for the relevant asset.
+If they do not match, the transaction aborts.
+This prevents price spoofing and ensures robust oracle integration.

 ---